rkhaitan-branch/branch-android-discovery/README.md

 </manifest>
 ```

-# Integrating Branch Search SDK
+# Integrating Branch Discovery SDK

 ## Initialization

-The Branch Search SDK needs to be initialized before using any search functionality.
+The Branch Discovery SDK needs to be initialized before using any search functionality.
 The SDK can be initialized anywhere within your application.
 Ideally should be from the `onCreate()` method of the application class.
 Alternatively it can be initialized from the `onCreate()` method of the Activity, however subsequent calls to `init()` will not reinitialize the SDK.

 ```java
      BranchSearch.init(getApplicationContext());